marbl/MetagenomeScope/README.md

 A demo of MetagenomeScope's viewer interface is available at [mgsc.umiacs.io](http://mgsc.umiacs.io/).

+Since MetagenomeScope's viewer interface is a client-side web application, you can access it from **any modern web browser** (mobile browsers also work, although using a desktop browser is generally recommended), either locally (if the viewer interface code is downloaded on your computer) or over HTTP/HTTPS (if the viewer interface code is hosted on a server).

 ## Wiki

 Documentation on MetagenomeScope is available at its GitHub wiki,